Netronome/bpf-samples/l4lb/README.rst

 Traffic Generation
 ~~~~~~~~~~~~~~~~~~

 Traffic can be generated using a variety of tools.
-An example is shown below
+A command is shown below
 which utilises the hping3 utility to generate the traffic.
 The command should
 be run on a different host connected to the server running the eBPF l4lb
 program.
 In this example the traffic generator uses interface ens0 and is